evanch98/spotify-clone-nextjs/README.md

 - Users can upload songs
 - Users can like songs and see the list of liked songs
 - Users can search songs from the sever
-- Users can play and listen to songs uploaded by them or other users
+- Users can play and listen to the songs uploaded by them or other users
 - Users can adjust the volume of the sound
 - Users can buy the premium subscription which is made possible by the Stripe
+- Users can cancel the premium subscription

 # Technologies used in this project
 <div>